JENNIFER MCGUIRE INK, LLC

 Security of Your Personal Data

 The security of your personal data is very important to us.
-We have multiple layers of security from Cloudflare, Wordfence and Siteground to do our best to product your information that we store.
+We have multiple layers of security from Cloudflare, Wordfence and Siteground that do their best to product your information that we store.
 But please remember that no method of transmission or storage of data on the internet is 100% secure.

 Right to Your Data